Associate Professor of the Practice of Computational Journalism

 Developing a program that expands on the summer certificate workshop “Storytelling with Data,” bringing similar training off-campus to educators and other professionals.
 Teaching the core undergraduate course Fundamentals of Journalism.

-Pitch, report and write investigative articles for newspapers, magazines, web publications, television and radio.
-Maintain relationships with sources and editors.
+Pitching, reporting and writing investigative, often data-driven, articles for newspapers, magazines, web publications, television and radio.
+Maintaining relationships with sources and editors.

 Co-authored and reported a series of investigative, high impact stories on think tanks.
 Building and maintaining a database that served as a backbone for the series and accompanying data visualizations.
 Our first story, published on Sunday’s front page in 2014, was part of a package that won the Pulitzer Prize for Investigative Reporting.
 The article also led to calls for federal investigation and prompted a new House rule requiring those who testify before Congress to disclose funding from foreign governments.

 Senior investigative reporter and senior trainer

 Reported and wrote local, regional and national data-driven, investigative stories.
 Taught courses and workshops to help train the next generation of investigative reporters, as well as mid-career professionals, in investigative journalism and data-driven storytelling techniques.

 Reported, wrote and helped to produce data-driven, investigative and narrative stories for web, radio and Television.
 One story about a power play to develop waterfront land in San Diego was a finalist for the Investigative Reporters and Editors award in 2012.